Last updated April 20, 2020

 By Benjamin BAYON, Veterinary Doctor

-NB: for reasons of simplification, the coronavirus disease COVID-19, and the virus responsible for the disease, namely SARS-CoV-2, are both called COVID-19 in this article.
+NB: for reasons of simplicity, the coronavirus disease COVID-19, and the virus responsible for the disease, namely SARS-CoV-2, are both referred to as COVID-19 in this article.

 This article will be updated in real time according to the evolution of medical and veterinary studies and information that will arrive.